Topeka, Kansas, and Austin, Texas

 A rare Thingies publicity photo

 It's December 1967 in Austin, Texas, and Sonobeat is recording what will become it's sixth 45 RPM stereo single release, Mass Confusion backed with Rainy Sunday Morning by psychedelic band The Thingies.
-The single marks Sonobeat's first foray into psychedelic rock, the genre credited to Austin's 13th Floor Elevators.
+Although Sonobeat has recorded Leo and the Prophets, a semi-psychedelic band, earlier in the year, The Thingies' single marks Sonobeat's first true foray into psychedelic rock, the genre credited to Austin's 13th Floor Elevators.
 Sonobeat has wanted to record the Elevators, but they're already signed to a long term exclusive deal with Houston-based International Artists Records, so Sonobeat producer Rim Kelley is excited to work with The Thingies, whose name is a shortened version of "horrible evil thingies", a George Harrison line of dialogue in the Beatles film Help!

 Mass Confusion, the "A" side of The Thingies single, is a self-fulfilling song about... what else... confusion, penned by bandmates Gordon Marcellus and Larry Miller.
 The "B" side, Rainy Sunday Morning, by group members Phil Weaver and Bob Cole, is a disfunctionally reflective song that easily could have been written and recorded by Jim Morrison and the Doors.
 The Thingies' Sonobeat sessions also yield instrumental masters for original tunes I Died, Mrs. Baker, Richard's Song, and an untitled jazz rock tune, none of which are ever completed with vocal overdubs.
 Before they have titles, Mass Confusion and Rainy Sunday Morning are referred to on the instrumental masters as Psycho-rock.
 Bill Sr. has a test pressing – perhaps as few as five copies with plain white labels – made to check the sonic quality on vinyl before ordering the commercial press run.